fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 - **Increased reusability**: Code can be more easily used in other projects
 - **Better maintainability**: Bugs are easier to fix, and extensions are simpler to implement

-## Practical tips for everyday coding
+## Practical tips for everyday life

 ### Follow the "Pathfinder Rule"